 Which of these tips was most interesting and potentially useful to you?
 Which was least interesting?
 What strategies have you already found that work for you?

 Another tip is to expect to need to change up your strategies from time to time.
-Strategies can stop working or become impractical or too much effort.
-When something about your lifestyle changes (e.g., your workload, or your children getting older), you'll probably need to adjust your strategies.
+Strategies can stop working, become impractical, or require too much effort.
+When something about your lifestyle changes (e.g., your workload or your children getting older), you'll probably need to adjust your strategies.

 Don't attempt to do everything I've suggested here (especially not all at once).
 Pick one suggestion to start with and try it out.
 If the article made you think of an idea yourself that's different from what I've suggested, that's good too.